Next, mount the new partition:

 find . -depth -print0 | cpio --null --sparse -pvd /mnt/newhome/

-Then make way to the new home
+Then make way to the new homesudo mv /home /old_home

 sudo mkdir /home

-sudo mount /dev/sda10 /home
+Mount the new home:sudo mount /dev/sda10 /home

 Sudo rm -r /old_home